Local businesses worried over new restrictions

 Recreational sports are also being impacted.
 Capacity is being reduced to 50 per cent and no tournaments will be permitted.

-Faith based gatherings will be limited to 50 per cent capacity with proof of vaccination.
-If proof of vaccine isn’t required, the capacity limit will be at 25 per cent or 25 people, whichever is lower.
+Faith-based gatherings are limited to 50 per cent capacity with proof of vaccination, or 25 per cent capacity or a total of 25 people, whichever is lower, when proof of vaccination is not required.